amarnath-dev/my-notes/React/react-concepts.md

 ## Erro Boundary
 It is used to catch the error comes when the lazy component is loading.
 For creating error boundary we can use the npm library "react-error-boundary".

+# REDUX
+Redux is an open-source JavaScript library used to manage application state.
+React uses Redux for building the user interface.
+It was first introduced by Dan Abramov and Andrew Clark in 2015.

+React Redux is the official React binding for Redux.
+It allows React components to read data from a Redux Store, and dispatch Actions to the Store to update data.
+Redux helps apps to scale by providing a sensible way to manage state through a unidirectional data flow model.
+React Redux is conceptually simple.
+It subscribes to the Redux store, checks to see if the data which your component wants have changed, and re-renders your component.